zmcgrath96/mass_DAWG/README.md

 To include in your workflow, simply import `MassDawg.hpp` in your file.

+### Special Usage instructions
+While online algorithms exist for unsorted input data into a DAWG with successful compression, this is not one.
+This DAWG is more traditional, and all input data MUST be sorted.
+If not, an error is thrown.
+The in order insertion allows for an easier compression of the branches into a graph.

 ### Example

 Taken from the main.cpp file in the `src` directory